Chandanchandums/insurance-management-system/README.md

 ## Features
 - Admins are predefined
-- New Clients can register and create account
+- New Clients can register and create account using Sign up
-- Admins can create, update, delete all clients and agents info
+- Admins can create, update, delete all policies in the system
+- Impleted triggers(for keeping the copy of customer in another table) ,procedure(used cursor inside it to print the table content one by one) and function(To classiy the age based on the range of the age)

 ## Deploy on localhost
 Assuming **XAMPP** is already installed in your local machine